 We have a few spots for you to choose to relax and picnic: our beautiful and relaxing front patio (watch the Hummingbirds zoom around!), out back under the shade of our huge fig tree, or down at the river (picnic tables set up there).

 We are fortunate to have a lovely hiking trail from the winery down to the Mokelumne River.
 The trail starts at the winery.
 Park your car beneath the giant blue oak, then visit the tasting room to let us know you will be going for a walk.
 We have a brief sign-in procedure to keep track of visitors who access the property, asking for name, address, contact info, etc. (Please note this is not used for marketing purposes.)
 If you have not visited the property before and are unfamiliar with it, please be sure you get a copy of our map.
-Please Note: It is very important that you stay on Heritage Oak property and not mistakenly wander onto the neighbors’ property.
+Please Note: Before hiking the trail, check in at the tasting room.
+It is very important that you stay on Heritage Oak property and not mistakenly wander onto the neighbors’ property.
 While we are inviting visitors to explore, they are not.
-Access to our trail is also only available during business hours, asking guests to be back by closing of the winery (5pm).
+Access to our trail is also only for customers of the winery, and available during business hours (11am-5pm)- asking guests to be back before closing of the winery (5pm).

 From the parking lot, follow the sign that leads you southward down a dirt path between the vineyards.
 On your right are Chardonnay vines, on your left are Petite Sirah.
 As you approach the trees, notice the small white and blue sign indicating the Trail.
 From here, the trail makes a complete loop which you may begin by going either to the right or to the left.
 Keep an eye out for additional signs like this one as you go along and you should have no problems.